cmrschwarz/metamatch/README.md

 [msrv]: https://img.shields.io/crates/msrv/metamatch?logo=rust
 [docs-rs]: https://img.shields.io/badge/docs.rs-metamatch-66c2a5?logo=docs.rs

-A rust proc-macro for generating repetitive match arms.
+A Rust proc-macro for generating repetitive `match` arms.

-Unless the enum variant type remains unused, match arms for different variants cannot be combined, even if the match arm bodies are syntactically identical.
+Match arms for differently typed variants usually cannot be combined, even if the are syntactically identical.
 This macro implements a simple templating attribute (`#[expand]`) to automatically stamp out the neccessary copies.

-Rustfmt and rust-analyzer are fully able to reason about this macro.
+`rustfmt` and `rust-analyzer` work correctly with this macro.
 Even auto refactorings that affect the `#[expand]` (like changing the name of an enum variant) work correctly.

+Zero dependencies on other crates.

-## Example
+## Basic Example

 ```rust
 use metamatch::metamatch;